osgi/osgi.enroute.site/_appnotes/concurrency.md

 Another thread may see the assignment of `c` before the assignment of `a` (or not at all) but after it reads `v`, the other variables must have their proper values assigned.

-To write proper code it is therefore paramount to understand the _before/after_ relation.
+To write proper code it is therefore paramount to understand the _happens before_ relation.
 Fortunately, the OSGi specifications make it very clear what the order of certain operations is.
-Once the order is defined, you have a proper before/after relation and you're guaranteed to see anything that was written before you were called.
+Once the order is defined, you have a proper happens before relation and you're guaranteed to see anything that was written before you were called.

-As a note, a before/after relation is always between two threads although it is transitive between threads.
+As a note, a happens before relation is always between two threads although it is transitive between threads.
 In the following picture the colors of the thread bars show that though thread B makes lots of modifications, these modifications are only defined to be visible by thread A after thread B had a write barrier and thread A a read barrier.
-That is, established a firm before-after relation.
+That is, established a firm happens before relation.

 ![Write/Read Barriers](img/concurrency/conc-before-after.png)